Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Introduction

 The paper is organized as follows.
-In Sec. \ref{sec.CDTheory} we discuss the theory of counterdiabatic driving and present results of calculations for the ideal case of single-photon Rabi excitation without spontaneous decay and infinite blockade strength.
-We show that in this case the fidelity of entanglement can be close to one.
-The dependence of gate fidelity on the blockade strength is also studied.
-In Sec. \ref{sec.SinglePhoton} we calculate the fidelity of entanglement for the simplest case of single-photon Rydberg excitation of rubidium and cesium atoms, taking into account spontaneous decay of Rydberg states.
-We show that it is possible to perform the gate at least five times faster compared to our previous proposal~\cite{Saffman2020}.
-Even in room-temperature environment it is possible to reach the fidelities ${\mathcal F}\simeq 0.9999$ for rubidium and cesium atoms.
-In Sec. \ref{sec.TwoPhoton} we consider adiabatic rapid passage for the most common two-photon schemes of Rydberg excitation.
-To avoid undesirable light shifts, it is necessary to uniformly shape the amplitude and phase profiles of laser pulses acting on both excitation steps.
-However, there is an additional phase shift in two-photon excitation schemes which has to be taken into account.
-In Sec.\ref{sec.ThreePhoton} we show that adiabatic rapid passage at three-photon laser excitation is also feasible for realistic experimental conditions and compare its performance with a phase-shift gate scheme from~\cite{Levine2019}, adopted for three-photon laser excitation.
-The results are summarized in Sec. \ref{sec.Conclusion}.
+In Sec.~\ref{sec.CDTheory} we discuss the theory of counterdiabatic driving and present the results of calculations for the ideal case of single-photon Rydberg excitation without spontaneous decay and with infinite blockade strength.
+We show that in this case, the fidelity of entanglement can be close to one.
+In Sec.~\ref{sec.Robustness} we analyze how the gate performance can be improved for finite blockade strength and study robustness of the gate fidelity to variations in the Rabi frequency.
+We also calculate the gate fidelity taking into account spontaneous decay of Rydberg states.
+In Sec.~\ref{sec.TwoPhoton} we consider adiabatic rapid passage for the most common two-photon schemes of Rydberg excitation.
+In Sec.~\ref{sec.ThreePhoton} we show that adiabatic rapid passage with three-photon laser excitation is also feasible.
+The results are summarized in Sec.~\ref{sec.Conclusion}.